nuxt/docs/en/faq/heroku-deployment.md

 Heroku uses a [Procfile](https://devcenter.heroku.com/articles/procfile) (name the file `Procfile` with no file extension) that specifies the commands that are executed by the apps dynos.
 To start the Procfile will be very simple, and needs to contain the following line:

 ```
-web: npm run start
+web: nuxt start
 ```

-This will instruct run the `npm run start` command and tell heroku to direct external HTTP traffic to it.
+This will instruct run the `nuxt start` command and tell heroku to direct external HTTP traffic to it.

 Finally, we can push the app on Heroku with: